Ensure your CV format is structured to best highlight your unique experience and life situation.

 How to write a care assistant CV

-Whether you’re a sole care assistant looking to attract new clients or you’re keen to join an agency as a full-time professional, we’ve prepared these three tips to help you create a CV that gets you that care assistant job you’ve got your eye on.
+Whether you’re a sole care assistant looking to attract new clients or you’re keen to join an agency as a full-time professional, we’ve prepared these three tips to help you write a CV that gets you that care assistant job you’ve got your eye on.

 1. Emphasise your relevant skills